dannagle/PacketSender/README.md

 <a id="ios"></a>
 ## iOS Mobile App
 The Packet Sender for iOS is fully native, contain bare minimum permissions, and collects no data.
-This is software that respsects you.
+This is software that respects you.
 Thank you for supporting this effort.

 The iOS version is located [on the Apple App Store](https://apps.apple.com/app/id1558236648#?platform=iphone)